Pan-European Corridor X: Slovenia

 186 km comprising the Tarvisio–Ljubljana Railway from the Austria border at Jesenice 66 km to Ljubljana and the Dobova–Ljubljana Railway 115 km via Zidani Most to Croatia at Dobova, electrified using the Italian 3 kV DC.

 Croatia

 434 km, electrified using 25 kV 50 Hz AC.
 Includes Line M101 from the Slovenian border at Savski Marof 27 km dual track to Zagreb, Line M102 from Zagreb 21 km dual track to Dugo Selo, Line M103 from Dugo Selo 83 km single track to Novska, and Line M104 from Novska 185 km dual track via Vinkovci to Serbia at Tovarnik.

 Serbia

 613 km electrified using 25 kV AC, 50 Hz OHLE.
-Includes Route 1 from the Croatian border at Tovarnik 120 km double track via Sid and Ruma to Belgrade, and Route 2 (E85) from Belgrade 398 km via Nish to North Macedonia at Presevo, double track between Velika Plana and Stalać and from Đunis to Nish, with plans for high-speed rail from Belgrade to Nish.
+Includes Route 1 from the Croatian border at Tovarnik 120 km double track via Sid and Ruma to Belgrade, and Route 2 (E85) from Belgrade 398 km via Niš to North Macedonia at Presevo, double track between Velika Plana and Stalać and from Đunis to Niš, with plans for high-speed rail from Belgrade to Niš.